Brandon Herrera to request recount in primary runoff against U.S. Rep. Tony Gonzales

 Herrera told The Texas Tribune he will request recounts in Bexar, El Paso, Medina and Uvalde counties after trailing Gonzales by 407 votes in a race that drew national attention as a fight between the more moderate and more conservative wings of the Republican party.

-Last week, Herrera indicated he would accept the election results, posting that the close margin despite running a campaign that was outfunded by Gonzales was itself a major accomplishment.
-However, the campaign reversed course in the days since.
+Last week, Herrera indicated he would accept the election results, posting that the close margin, despite running a campaign that was outfunded by Gonzales, was itself a major accomplishment.

+However, Herrera told the Tribune that his campaign had expected to call a recount “from Day 1” because of the tight margin — about 1.4 percentage points.

 “I don’t expect the results to change, but I feel I owe it to my volunteers, voters, and supporters to leave no stone unturned,” Herrera said in a statement.